impress-org/givewp/readme.txt

 == Changelog ==
 = 3.0.2: October 19th, 2023 =
-* Fix: Stripe per-form settings are included when migrating a form to the Visual Donation Form Builder = 3.0.1: October 17th, 2023 =
+* Fix: Stripe per-form settings are included when migrating a form to the Visual Donation Form Builder
+* Fix: Gateways are properly separated in the settings page and Global Settings for Fee Recovery shows all gateways when you select per gateway

+= 3.0.1: October 17th, 2023 =
 * Fix: Resolved a conflict with Matomo plugin that was causing a fatal error